Mount St. Joseph University, we will challenge you to discover your true calling and build a successful, productive career.

 Our location in the major urban center of Cincinnati, Ohio means that the arts, employment, sports, and entertainment are all within a 15-minute drive.
 Discover Music Hall, Newport on the Levee, the Cincinnati Reds and Bengals, Fountain Square, and more.

-We welcome you to visit the College, and to explore the many opportunities that await you.
+We welcome you to visit the University, and to explore the many opportunities that await you.
 There are a variety of tour and presentation options available for both students and parents.
 Tours are offered daily (Monday-Friday) at 10 a.m. and 2 p.m.